 - Author: MenuSano Team

+It’s a brand new year ahead of you and your gut tells you to be more mindful and to start eating healthy.
+Unexpected weight gain during the pandemic is not unheard of.
+The lockdown has led everyone to either stress eat, increase snacking, and decrease physical activities while staying home.
+How do we keep our gut in check?
 Harvard Health Publishing reported that there is a strong connection between mind and gut.
 A series of hormonal signals connect our gut and central nervous system during the digestion process.
 During this time, the brain requires almost 20 minutes to understand the process of filling our stomach.
-Fast eating often results in overeating and may cause metabolic disorders such as obesity, diabetes, asthma, certain types of cancers and other related ailments.
-Several identified factors like serving size, visual cues, involvement in a social gathering, or any other situation where our attention is drawn from noticing our satiety cues can be termed as unmindful eating.
+Fast eating often results in overeating and may cause metabolic disorders such as obesity, diabetes, asthma, certain types of cancers, and other related ailments.
+Several identified factors such as serving size, visual cues, or any other situation where our attention is drawn from noticing our satiety cues can be termed as unmindful eating.

 Unmindful eating is one of the primary reasons for overeating and obesity.
 People often engage themselves in browsing online while eating or watching television.
 Even cognitive stress during exam preparation can sometimes trigger overeating.
-According to a report published by the Public Health Agency of Canada in 2011, one in four Canadians has obesity.
-Intermittent snacking has gained popularity but the unmindful eating of these snacks contributes to consumption of high sugar, salt, and fatty diets when snacking on processed foods.
+According to Public Health Canada, 64% of Canadians over the age of 18 are obese or overweight.
+Intermittent snacking has gained popularity but the unmindful eating of these snacks contributes to the consumption of high sugar, salt, and fatty diets when snacking on processed foods.
 Nutritionists encourage mindful eating and eating healthy foods to maintain glycemic control and overall well-being.

 What is mindful eating?